SERVICES

 • Implant-supported dentures | These are permanent dentures that are supported by dental implants, which are surgically placed in the jawbone.

 The best type of dentures for you will depend on factors such as the number and location of missing teeth, your oral health, your budget, and your personal preferences.
-Dr. Logan can help you determine the best type of dentures for your individual needs and circumstances.
+Dr. Miller can help you determine the best type of dentures for your individual needs and circumstances.
 We will also discuss the pros and cons of each type of denture to help you make an informed decision.

 The lifespan of dentures can vary depending on a few factors, such as the type of dentures, how well they are cared for, and changes in the mouth over time.
 In general, dentures should be replaced every 5 to 10 years.